pr2tik1/ml-models/README.md

-# Machine Learning and Deep Learning Model's Case Studies
+# Machine Learning Case Studies

 Machine Learning models developed for predictive analysis over data sets from Kaggle, Google Datasearch, etc. This repository is maintained to keep practice over the wide range of machine learning and deep learning models.
 The models are developed from scratch or directly imported from suitable libraries and frameworks.